Planning Your Mortgage

 Do you have a large pot of money to buy a property outright?
 If No like the majority of people then you will need a mortgage which is a large loan in order for you to buy it and pay it back over a period of time and by keeping up monthly payments.

-Many Banks and building societies are the lenders that will lend you the money subject to your individual circumstances so you can achieve this goal and at Russell Financial Solutions we have access to a Full range of comprehensive lenders to suit your needs.
+Many Banks and building societies are the lenders that will lend you the money subject to your individual circumstances so you can achieve this goal and at RFS we have access to a Full range of comprehensive lenders to suit your needs.

 The mortgage will be paid back over a period of time to suit your needs and circumstances and you will then own the property as long as you keep up the repayments or clear the loan.